aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 5. Press play
 6. Tweak brain

-The default block size (3000) is really high to prevent CPU glitches - 500 to 1000 is a better range.
 Larger wav files like whole tracks can be used, but take a long time to process, after which they can be saved as "brain" files and instantly reloaded.

 # [Demo brain session](https://static.thentrythis.org/samplebrain/demo.samplebrain)